 - Cakewalk, ABV: 4.5% – Another good creamy ale-style beer by this brewery.
 Nice balance of vanilla, pale malt, and earthy hop flavors.
 This extremely light brew is very smooth, crisp, and easy to drink.

 2. The Filling Station Microbrewery

 They opened the converted train station brewpub in 2012.
 This one-of-a-kind Traverse City brewery attracts visitors all the time.
-Their outside patio area is right on the platform with lots of seatings.
+Their outside patio area is right on the platform with lots of seating.
 Also, they have sandboxes which are perfect for entertaining kids while you enjoy your drinks.

 The Filling Station Microbrewery has both indoor & outdoor bars with 20 beers on tap, and flights are served on locomotive trays.
 They’re also famous for their flatbread pizzas.

 The brewery aims to brew classic-styled beer with a local twist.
 Some of their best brews which they call ‘tracks,’ are:

 - Walla Walla IPA, ABV: 7.0% – This crisp, light-bodied brew has a grassy, floral, and grapefruity aroma with a nice balance between malt & hops.